Tyagi72326/FastApi-Assignment/README.md

 🚀 Junior SDE-I Assessment – FastAPI & MongoDB Application

-This project implements a FastAPI-based RESTful API that interacts with a local MongoDB database (assessment_db).
-It supports full CRUD operations and advanced querying features on the employees collection.
+This project is a FastAPI-based RESTful API that interacts with a local MongoDB database (assessment_db).
+It provides full CRUD operations and advanced querying features for managing the employees collection.

 ⚙️ Technology Stack